 Work on research or entrepreneurship projects in a group setting, under the guidance of faculty mentors.
 Our Undergraduate Research and Entrepreneurship Program (UREP), provides each research team with $500 to cover the cost of supply and materials.
-Projects can run for a single semester or extend to multiple semesters, should the team decide to pursue further development.
+Projects will run for the entirety of the school year (two semesters).

 To participate in UREP, you must:

 - Maintain a 3.2 GPA

 - Work in a team of two to four students